aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/590_cicd-app/sample-app.md

 * The pods are deployed to a 100.64.x.x. address.
 * The service is exposing port 80.
-* The deployment is referencing a private ECR repository belonging to your account. (see the IMAGES section of thr deployment output)
+* The deployment is referencing a private ECR repository belonging to your account. (see the IMAGES section of the deployment output)

 ----

-Enable port forwarding so we can see the application in out Cloud9 IDE
+Enable port forwarding so we can see the application in our Cloud9 IDE

 ```
 kubectl port-forward service/service-2048 8080:80 -n game-2048